 Yom Yerushalayim (Jerusalem Day)

 This day is meant to commemorate the reunification of Jerusalem after the Six-Day War in 1967.
-Following this war, Israel gained back control over the Old City, after it was captured by Jordanian forces during the Independence War.
-The day is celebrated on the 28th day of the Hebrew month, Iyar.
-There are many ceremonies in Jerusalem and many Jewish people celebrate in the streets of the Old City.
+Following this war, Israel gained back control over the Old City after it was captured by Jordanian forces during the Independence War.
+The day is celebrated on the 28th day of the Hebrew month of Iyar, usually in May.
+There are many ceremonies in Jerusalem, and many Jewish people celebrate in the streets of the Old City.
 It is a day that not all people in Israel like.